snygt2007/Gita_Insight_Project2019/README.md

 # Overview
 Python search engine tool for detecting similar trademarks.
-Pipeline below for detecting trademark infringement for an institution like US Patent Office
+Pipeline below for detecting trademark infringement for an institution like US Patent Office.
+The project was completed in a fast-paced enviornment in ~3 weeks time alongside attending demos and meetings.

 ![Trademark RADAR Demo](static/readme_images/git_demo_v7.gif)